Honouring Our Volunteers: Domina Lufuma

 Contribute, everyone, safety, prevention.
 While reading those words, I thought about how important it is for us, Edmontonians, to take ownership of our community.
 I went straight to the volunteer form, filled it up and submitted it.
 I am not quite sure if I got a call back on that same day or on the following day, but knowing Kelly Holland, who is the REACH Edmonton Community Engagement Manager and Volunteer Coordinator, I wouldn’t be surprised that she called me a few minutes after my submission.
 Yeah, she is very persistent!

-So, to answer to your question, the reason why I decided to volunteer with REACH was because the organization’s vision statement resonated with my idea of community.
+So, to answer to your question, the reason why I decided to volunteer with REACH was because the organisation’s vision statement resonated with my idea of community.
 The second and very important reason to why I volunteer for REACH is Kelly Holland!
 Did I mention that she is my mentor?
 Being Kelly’s mentee is a blessing, she is a reminder that I am who and where I am today because of the combined efforts of my village.
 Because of people like Kelly Holland, Arthemon Rurangwa, Helen Rusich, tonton Robert Suraki, M. Luketa M’Pindou, and everyone who has invested their time and energy in growing me.
 People who support and did not give up on me.
 Because of My community, I am.

 Therefore, it is very important for me to pay it forward and volunteering at REACH gives me the opportunity to do just that.”

-A: What I gained and still am gaining is the opportunity to learn about my community so I can better serve my community.
+What I gained and still am gaining is the opportunity to learn about my community so I can better serve my community.

 Volunteering at REACH has helped me sharpen my skills and acquire new ones.
 I learned about event planning, how to lead and oversee a team of volunteers, and how to facilitate a group conversation.
 It is at REACH that I learned how to facilitate a Talking/Sharing Circle (based on the sacred tradition of Indigenous People) with immigrant and refugee Black youth.
 I also learned a couple of useful networking strategies.
 Can you believe that REACH trusted this introvert (that I strongly am), through the outreach volunteer position, to represent the organisation and connect with other community organisations (basically strangers!) at not just one but multiple gatherings?!
 I am grateful for the learning opportunity to get out of my shell, face my fears, and learn about the importance of networking and support groups.